Ampelocissus martini: Description

-Some of the distinguishing characteristics of this species of Ampelocissus are leaves that are simple but sometimes lobed; arachnoid hairs on stems and petioles along with dark erect glandular hairs; pyramidal or elongated compact inflorescence, longer than wide, absent pedicels, or less than 1mm long; the flowers are either sessile or with less than 0.4mm long pedicels.
+Some of the distinguishing characteristics of this species of Ampelocissus are leaves that are simple but sometimes lobed; arachnoid hairs on stems and petioles along with dark erect glandular hairs; pyramidal or elongated compact inflorescence, longer than wide, absent pedicels, or less than 1 mm long; the flowers are either sessile or with less than 0.4 mm long pedicels.

 It flowers in July and August in Cambodia, with fruiting occurring in September and October and leaves present from May to November.

 Distribution

 The species is native to an area within Mainland Southeast Asia.
 Countries and regions that it occurs in are: Malaysia (Peninsular Malaysia); Thailand; Cambodia; Vietnam; Laos.

-Habitat & ecology
+Habitat and ecology

 Prefers sunny exposure, often in mixed stands with Ampelocissus arachnoidea.

 Doi Khun Tan National Park is in northern Thailand, among the ecocommunities occurring there are areas of the original lowland forest, deciduous forest with bamboo, dominated by Tectona grandis and growing at 325 to 850m elevation.
 Deciduous perennial vines are common, they include A. martini, and are regarded as distinct from the thicker liana taxa.

 The community-protected forest Khok Bung Preu (Dan Khun Thot District, Nakhon Ratchasima Province, northeast Thailand) is a remnant lowland deciduous forest, where the most common trees are Sindora siamensis, Xylia xylocarpa var. kerrii, Erythrophleum succirubrum, and Bauhinia saccocalyx.
 The forest is used by the local communities to gather wild plants, including A. martini.
 The forest protection has occurred in the face of violence.

 The climber grows in the forest along the Mekong river in Kratie and Steung Treng Provinces, Cambodia.

 It is moderately abundant in the deciduous forest with bamboo formation and in degraded areas, on soils derived from metamorphic sandstone bedrock, at 25-30m altitude.

 The catfish Pangasius conchophilus and Pangasius polyuranodon of the Mekong river in southern Laos eat the fruit of the species.

 The fish are able to obtain access to the seasonally flooded forests surrounding the river.